 To prevent these issues, use a quality moisturizer each day, not just when it looks like your skin needs it.
 This will help your skin remain smooth and supple.

-By using the foot care tips found here, you can avoid serious and often painful issues with your feet.
+By using the helpful tips to care for your feet during winter found here, you can avoid serious and often painful issues with your feet.
 This is going to pay off in the long run, too, and minimize future problems.